One by One (Agents of Good Roots album): Production

 The album was produced by Paul Fox.
 It was recorded at A&M Studios, in Los Angeles; the band brought in outside musicians to help flesh out its sound.

-The raspiness of singer Andrew Winn's voice was the result of a skiing accident that crushed his larynx.
+The raspy quality of singer Andrew Winn's voice was the result of a skiing accident that crushed his larynx.

+Critical reception

-Critical receptionThe Washington Post thought that "sauntering pop-funk tracks like 'Upspin' don't sound like pale pretenders, while the neopsychedelic rock of 'Come On' is more gutsy than trippy."
-The Gazette opined that "like fellow Virginians and neo-hippies The Dave Matthews Band, Agents of Good Roots put a raspy voice to an intricate rock/jazz backdrop, but their debut album, One By One, is peppier and rougher than the music of their statemates."
+The Washington Post thought that "sauntering pop-funk tracks like 'Upspin' don't sound like pale pretenders, while the neopsychedelic rock of 'Come On' is more gutsy than trippy."
+The Gazette opined that, "like fellow Virginians and neo-hippies the Dave Matthews Band, Agents of Good Roots put a raspy voice to an intricate rock/jazz backdrop, but their debut album, One by One, is peppier and rougher than the music of their statemates."

-The Telegram & Gazette determined that "despite stylistic twists and turns, Agents of Good Roots offers consistently solid songwriting."
+The Telegram & Gazette determined that, "despite stylistic twists and turns, Agents of Good Roots offers consistently solid songwriting."
 The Indianapolis Star concluded that the "mix of modern rock, punk, pop, soul, jazz and country is almost mind-boggling."
 The Philadelphia Inquirer stated that the band "trades in numbingly ordinary, undisciplined noodling."

 AllMusic wrote that Agents of Good Roots "can write sturdy hooks, and there's an appealing party groove to the album that makes it a winning major-label debut."
 The Windsor Star listed One by One as the fourth best album of 1998, writing that it "combines the pop smarts of an R.E.M. with the adventurous spirit of a Steely Dan or Traffic."